 Conditions qualified for medical cannabis use in Gainesville, FL

-In order to qualify for medical marijuana order in Gainesville (we don’t use the term “prescription”), patients must have a diagnosed condition that is on their state’s list of qualifying medical marijuana conditions.
+In order to qualify for medical marijuana order (we don’t use the term “prescription”), patients must have a diagnosed condition that is on their state’s list of qualifying medical marijuana conditions.
 Qualifying conditions in Florida include:

 - Positive status for Human Immunodeficiency Virus (HIV)

 - Parkinson’s disease

 - Multiple sclerosis